bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.58 built 2023-04-10
+## Taminations version 1.6.59 built 2023-04-21
 Copyright 2023 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Update definitions from Callerlab
-* Restore Zoom to SSD call list
+* Link to SSD web page
-* Restore notes on specific calls
+* Pass and Roll (Your Neighbor) from tidal column
 * Sequencer changes:
-  - Better code for Fold, Linear Cycle
-  - Fixes for Centers Box Circulate Twice, Head Boys Cross
+  - Improvements for Triple Box / Line
-  - Add commands to set Grid, Paths
+  - Accept Zig or Zag with 3/4 tag
+  - Fix Left Dosado
+  - Accept Ends to refer to outer 4 if not in lines

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)